cweagans/ddev-mutagen/README.md

 # ddev-mutagen

 Uses mutagen to sync files into and out of a ddev web container and completely bypasses osxfs or nfs.

+## Requirements

+This script requires ddev **v1.14.0** or newer.
+This method **will not work** with any ddev version older than that.

 ## Usage